LaraMilena3/LaraMilena-master-s-thesis-code/README.md

 4. SSD range comparison:
 This file creates boxplots of the range of the Species Sensitivity Distributions for acute and chronic data of every species group

 5. randomised SSD:
-to estimate the distribution of the meassured test concentrations random sampling of tests were used to create the Species Sensitivity Distributions
+Species Sensitivity Distributions were created with a random sample of tests.
+This was done to analyze the distribution of the meassured test concentrations